cirosantilli/algorithm-cheat/type-system.md

     int main(){ int i = 0; }

 With the C++11, C++ has gained type inference capabilities.
-For example, the keword `auto` allows the following to work;
+For example, the keyword `auto` allows the following to work;

     int main(){ auto i = 0; }